Azeko2xo/woodem/doc/sphinx2/source/user/installation.rst

    scons jobs=4 CXX='ccache g++' features=qt4,opengl,vtk,openmp,gts

 For quick development, woo takes the ``-R`` flag, which will recompile itself (with remembered options) and run.
-The ``-RR`` flag will, in addition, update the source from upstream before recompiling (if managed with bzr).
+The ``-RR`` flag will, in addition, update the source from upstream before recompiling (if managed with git/bzr).

 Virtual environment
 ^^^^^^^^^^^^^^^^^^^